Aspen Skiing Co. expects to lose most international business this winter

 The return of demand exceeded expectations this summer, he said.

-Garrison is one of the founders of the Insight Collective, a volunteer group of researchers who examine data and provide analysis of travel issues affecting Western resorts.
+Garrison is one of the founders of “Insights Collective: Pandemic Economy Think Tank,” a volunteer group of veteran researchers who examine data and provide analysis of travel issues affecting Western resorts.

 It’s clear that the virus won’t be contained by winter, he said.
 The group’s hypothesis is travelers will prefer driving rather than flying and that outdoor activities will still be in demand because of their relative safety.